Sirens (1994 film): Plot

 Tony, an Anglican priest newly arrived in Australia from the United Kingdom, is asked to visit the notorious artist Norman Lindsay, out of the church's concern about a blasphemous painting of the crucifix that the artist plans to exhibit.

 Estella, the priest's wife, accompanies him on the visit to the artist's bucolic compound in the Blue Mountains, New South Wales.
 There, they meet Lindsay's wife, Rose, two models, Pru and Sheela, and the maid, Giddy, all of whom pose for Lindsay.
-Devlin, the half-blind "odd-job" man, also poses for Lindsay.
+Devlin, the half-blind and mute "odd-job" man, also poses for Lindsay.

 Initially, Tony and Estella are both disturbed by the frank conversations about human sexuality in which the members of the bohemian group all participate.
 They are further startled by the amount of nudity they encounter, both in the studio and outside.
 As the story unfolds, both Tony and Estella find themselves observing the young women bathing naked in a nearby pool and instead of turning instantly away, each pauses to watch.

 Joining the models to swim one morning, Estella is shocked when they bathe naked (she and the maid have come in swimming costumes).
 Estella is further shocked when Devlin arrives on the scene and the naked women flirt with him, knowing that he cannot see them.
 On a later occasion, Estella observes the two models caressing the maid, and joins them in stroking her.
 She doesn't realise that her husband, walking nearby, observes this and is disturbed by the scene's sexual content.
 At another time, Estella observes Devlin sunbathing naked, and flees when she realises he knows she is there.

+(Near the end of the film, Lindsay throws a yard tool toward Devlin, who catches it with one hand, indicating he may not be blind at all.)

 Estella is increasingly affected by the sensuality of her surroundings and the bohemian attitude towards sexuality.
 Her relationship with her husband includes intimacy and commitment, but lacks passion.

 The surroundings and the lives of the models are siren calls that lead Estella to fantasize with increasing intensity, and (with encouragement from the models) act on a few of her impulses.
 She suffers morning-after remorse about a late-night visit to Devlin.
 Influenced by supportive words from her husband, who had witnessed her earlier intimacy with the models, Estella shares a passionate moment with her husband.

 While Tony is outraged to discover his wife's naked likeness included in one of Lindsay's paintings of a group of naked women, Estella merely observes that it is a good likeness, thus deflating her husband's moral outrage and threats to sue.
 The next day, Tony and Estella leave the bucolic compound.
 They travel back home on a train in a shared suite and, showing a changed attitude, Estella caresses Tony with her stocking-covered foot.
 She falls asleep on the train, and dreams she is naked on a cliff with the other women.